KonstantinosIoannidis/Habitual_Communication_EXEX/README.md

 ## Description

 This repository includes the data and the Stata code used in Ioannidis K. (2025).
-[Habitual communication](https://www.sciencedirect.com/science/article/pii/S2214804323000861). *Experimental Economics*, 106(1): 1-7
+[Habitual communication](https://www.sciencedirect.com/science/article/pii/S2214804323000861). *Experimental Economics*

 ### Abstract